-Ever since I read my first self-help book in 2006 called ‘Feel the Fear…and Do It Anyway’ by Susan Jeffers, I have enjoyed reading as many different types of non-clinical books about Psychology as I can.
-Over the years I have begun to build up quite a collection of popular Psychology books, most of which now sit on the bookshelves at my office in Mill Park.
+Over the years I have begun to build up quite a collection of popular Psychology books, most of which now sit on the bookshelves at my office or at home.

 I often get asked by clients if any of these books are any good, and if there are any particular books that I can recommend for them to read outside of therapy that could assist with the work that we are doing together so that they can improve more quickly.

-Popular Psychology books may not be hugely beneficial for everyone that I see, as I’ve already mentioned in my ‘Is It Possible to Improve Depression Without Therapy?‘ blog post.
-However, if what is written is based on solid science, with research backing it up, then at least it is going to help to educate and inform, and if done alongside therapy, the practical solutions (as long as they are applicable to the client’s difficulties) really could make a difference.
+Popular Psychology books may not be hugely beneficial for everyone that I see.
+However, if what is written is based on solid science, with research backing it up, then at least it is going to help to educate and inform, and if done alongside therapy, the practical solutions really can make a difference.

 Across 4 separate posts, I will share my top 20 Psychology books.

-I will also not include more than one title from each author.
+- I will not include more than one title from each author.

 20. Emotional Intelligence: Why It Can Matter More Than IQ – Daniel Goleman (2005)